1999 Tampa Bay Buccaneers season: Week 5: at Green Bay Packers (lost 23–26)

 Trent Dilfer threw three interceptions and lost one fumble, but appeared to be leading Tampa Bay to a fourth quarter comeback victory on Sunday Night Football at Lambeau Field against the Green Bay Packers.

 After falling behind 10–0, the Buccaneers managed a 13–13 tie at half time.
 Trailing 19–16 with less than two minutes to go, Mike Alstott rumbled 22 yards for a go-ahead touchdown.
 Not to be denied, however, Brett Favre drove the Packers 73 yards in only 6 plays, and won the game 26–23.

 The Buccaneers fell to 2–3 going into their bye week.

 Week 7: Chicago Bears (won 6–3)

-Both the Buccaneers and Chicago Bears suffered through offensive futility, in a division game which both teams combined for only nine points.
+Both the Buccaneers and Chicago Bears suffered through offensive futility, in a division game where both teams combined for only nine points.
 Slumping quarterback Trent Dilfer passed for only 121 yards, while fans booed him throughout the afternoon.
 Twice in the first quarter, Dilfer missed wide-open receivers in the endzone.
 Martin Gramatica scored two field goals in the first half for Tampa Bay's only points.
+But Gramatica also bounced one field goal attempt off the left upright, his first miss of the season.

+Cade McNown was benched by the Bears in the third quarter after being intercepted by Derrick Brooks.
+Chicago's first eight drives saw seven punts and the turnover.
+McNown was replaced by Jim Miller.
+Late in the fourth quarter, with Tampa Bay clinging to a 6–0 lead, the Bears faced 3rd & 4 at the Tampa Bay 9 yard line.
+Curtis Enis was stuffed for no gain, a crucial stop by the Buccaneers defense.
+The Bears settled for a field goal, and the score was now 6–3.

-With 45 seconds left, Derrick Brooks intercepted third-string quarterback Jim Miller to secure the win.
+After a quick three-and-out, the Bears got the ball back with 1:43 left in regulation.
+With 45 seconds left, Derrick Brooks intercepted quarterback Jim Miller near midfield to secure the win.
+Brooks was the star of the game with 10 tackles, 4 passes defended, and two interceptions.